FuseeReturn/oplmsurgithub/README.md

 [*] I'm French \n
 [*] I have Discord \n

+I will recommand to see the raw (https://raw.githubusercontent.com/oplmsurgithub/oplmsurgithub/main/README.md)

 :warning: Do not spam in DM discord, or I will block you.